Sheridan, Oregon

-Located in the western part of the Willamette Valley, the city is at the base of the Northern Oregon Coast Range along the South Yamhill River.
-Sheridan lies west of the county seat of McMinnville, along Oregon Route 18.
+Located in the western part of the Willamette Valley, Sheridan is at the base of the Northern Oregon Coast Range along the South Yamhill River.
+Sheridan lies around 13 miles southwest of the county seat of McMinnville, along Oregon Route 18.
 This highway and Oregon Route 18 Business run east–west through Sheridan and nearby Willamina, parallel to the river.
 Sheridan Bridge is the only river crossing within Sheridan.

-This farming and timber community's largest employer is Federal Correctional Institution, Sheridan, a federal minimum and medium security prison.
-The city has a mayor-council form of government, with daily operations run by a city manager.
+Sheridan's largest employer is Federal Correctional Institution, Sheridan, a federal minimum and medium security prison.
+Sheridan has a Mayor–council form of government, with daily operations run by a city manager.
 The community has its own school district, with a single traditional high school.
 The main events each year in town are Sheridan Days and the Mud Drags, both held in June.
 Sheridan was named in honor of the American Civil War general Philip Henry Sheridan.

 History

 Absolem B. Faulconer laid out the plat for what became the city of Sheridan in the mid-1860s.
 This plat was recorded with the county on December 13, 1866.
 He had settled in the area in 1847.
 The Sheridan post office was established on April 4, 1866, with Absolem's brother Thomas serving as postmaster.
-By 1871 the town had grown to include two blacksmith shops, one church, one school, one hotel, one wagon shop, and two general stores.
-In October 1878, the Dayton, Sheridan and Grande Ronde Railroad, a narrow gauge railway, reached the community.
+By 1871, the town had grown to include two blacksmith shops, one church, one school, one hotel, one wagon shop, and two general stores.
+In October 1878, the Dayton, Sheridan and Grand Ronde Railroad, a narrow-gauge railway, reached the community.

-The city, a timber and farming community southwest of Portland and northwest of Salem, was incorporated in 1880.
+Sheridan, a timber and farming community southwest of Portland and northwest of Salem, was incorporated in 1880.
 Sheridan was named for General Philip Sheridan, who was posted to Yamhill County and Fort Yamhill in the latter half of the 1850s to monitor the Native Americans at what is now the Grand Ronde Reservation west of the city.
-By 1894, the city had grown to 400 residents, one bank, two hotels, three churches, and a flouring mill.
+By 1894, Sheridan had grown to 400 residents, one bank, two hotels, three churches, and a flouring mill.
 At that time there was a daily train to the city as well as daily stage coach service from McMinnville, and a single wooden bridge over the river.